iebo13/techlabs_mvp/memory-bank/activeContext.md

   - Integrated with React Router navigation to /support route
   - Comprehensive test coverage (5 tests) covering rendering, navigation, and accessibility
   - Added to HomePage component and verified build success

+- ✅ **MVP-13 COMPLETED**: FAQs (accordion + link to About #faq)
+  - Created Faqs component with MUI Accordion for expandable FAQ sections
+  - Implemented single-open behavior (only one panel open at a time)
+  - Added "More Questions" button linking to /about#faq with proper styling
+  - Used proper heading structure (H2 for section, no duplicate H3s)
+  - Comprehensive test coverage (9 tests) covering rendering, accessibility, and behavior
+  - Integrated into HomePage component and verified all tests pass
+  - Fixed linting issues and ensured proper TypeScript typing

 - ✅ **FIGMA DESIGN ALIGNMENT COMPLETED**: Major design improvements to match Figma
   - Updated brand pink color to #FF2D63 across theme and components